Joy has been a goat lover and cheese lover for 20 years. She enjoys experimenting with making her own cheeses and dairy products.

 Allow the curds to rest for 10 minutes.

 Turn on the lowest flame, and bring the curds slowly to 108 degrees F. This will shrink the curds, hardening them somewhat.
 Don't stir much at first, and when you do, stir slowly, so as not to break up the curds too much.
 The idea is just to circulate the heat, and make sure nothing is sticking to the bottom of the pot.
-If you break the curds into little pieces, it is harder to drain the whey off in the next step, and being broken up too much can prevent some of them coming together and getting their "stretch", in Stage Three.
+If you break the curds into little pieces, it is harder to drain the whey off in the next step, and being broken up too much can prevent some of them coming together and getting their "stretch" during Stage 3.

 Keep the curds at 108 for 35 minutes.